jsdelivrbot/nu-ashworld/README.md

 - [ ] Time-based HP regeneration
 - [ ] Only fight when you have some HP
 - [ ] Levels
+- [ ] Design (that Adminator bootstrap template looks nice, but it's 1MB, blah.
+Do it myself?
+And in black/green FO2 theme?
+And with FO2 fonts?
+YESSS)